shantoroy/shantoroy.github.io/_posts/2023-03-30-jekyll-seo-find-and-fix-404-error-on-jekyll-minimal-mistake-blog.md

 ## Concluding Remarks
 Overall, using a 301 redirect to fix old URL issues that lead to a 404 error is an important part of website maintenance.
 It helps to retain SEO value, improve the user experience, and fix broken links.
+You can check some list of good SEO tools on [Softo](https://www.softo.org/).

 That's all for today.
 Cheers!!!